symbol-mind/symbol-mind-promo/README.md

 # The Symbol Operating System

-A fantasy OS from a world where meaning mattered more than pixels.
+**a fantasy OS from a world where meaning mattered more than pixels**

 ## An OS from a Parallel World